purvas2005/The-Pawfect-Match/README.md

 #### Here are steps to deploy this on your system:

 1. Clone repository
-2. Install mongodb and mongodb compass (mongosh shall work as well but it is easier to use mongodb compass)
+2. Install mongodb and mongodb compass (mongosh shall work as well but it is easier to use mongodb compass) to run on localhost
-3. Create a database called PawfectMatch.
+3. Create a connection in MongoDB called PawfectMatch.
+4. Create the below collections inside this database by importing the respective .csv files from the public folder
+       a. adoptionforms
+       b.
+PetParents
+       c. petprofiles
+       d. users
-4. Be mindful of the port you have specified vs the port your actual database runs on.
+5. Be mindful of the port you have specified vs the port your actual database runs on.
-5. While trying to run remember to activate the server as well.
+6. While trying to run remember to activate the server as well.
  Happy Coding!